failgood/failgood/README.md

 ## autotest

-add a autotest main method, and pass a random test class to it.
+add a autotest main method, and pass a random test class to it. the class is just used to get the test classloader.

 ```kotlin
 fun main() {